-The influx of small numbers temporary workers and followers in the host community can lead to minor adverse social and environmental impacts on local communities, especially if the communities are rural, remote or small.
-Such adverse impacts may include Gender Based Violence and school dropout etc. This labor influx may have remote possibility of incidence of exploitative sexual relationships and human trafficking, however suitable mitigation measures will be taken eliminate the possibility of Sexual Harassment/ Sexual Exploitation & Abuse in the project.
+The influx of small numbers temporary workers and followers in the host community can lead to adverse social and environmental impacts on local communities, especially if the communities are rural, remote or small.
+The labour influx may have remote possibility of incidence of exploitative sexual relationships and human trafficking.
+The consultations carried out with the local community and discussions with women's groups residing in the project areas, do not suggest high levels of SEA/SH risks.